 Speaking of production, can you tell us a little about the producers you’ve worked with over the years?

 I worked with many producers man.
 From producer like Iman Omari, Jesse Boykins, Melo-X, Ahwlee.
 There’s a lot of other individuals that are coming to mind.
 Shoutouts to Knxwledge.
 I’m grateful to have a handful of individuals that are at my reach, in a sense.
 They inspire me to create and to tap into different realms of myself.
-A
+All of them are different from one another.

 To be honest the rapper that inspired me the most growing up was Jadakiss of the Lox.
 One of my favorite rappers.
 Just his ability to be so smooth but his bars were so heavy.
 You know, I'm saying like he didn't have to scream.
 He wasn't like an animated like Busta Rhymes or DMX.
 He was smooth as fuck.
 But his Bars were heavy.
 In one of my favorite joints, he goes like ‘’You don't gotta slap me five or give me a hug.
 And it hurts when you gotta kill a n*gga you love.
 But I'm gone deal wit my enemies sooner.
 Cause I got'em looking for my solo album like Kennedy Jr.’’ Simple bars but it hits heavy.
 I would say Jadakiss is definitely one of my favorite artists.